agoyal3/pyspark-tutorial/README.md

 # pyspark-tutorial
-A tutorial on pyspark,  a Spark python API
+An introductory tutorial on pyspark - a Spark python API, used for various analysis tasks with Apache Spark.